30th Waffen Grenadier Division of the SS: Disbandment and second formation

 Orders to disband the division were issued on 1 January 1945, and the division arrived at Grafenwöhr on 11 January.
 Russian personnel in the division were transferred to the 600th Infantry Division, a unit of Russians organized by Nazi Germany and belonging to the Russian Liberation Army.

-On 15 January 1945, the non-Russian personnel of the division were organized into the 1st White Ruthenian SS Grenadier Brigade, a unit that had only a single regiment of infantry (the 75th) with three battalions as well as some other units such as an artillery battalion and a cavalry battalion.
-While still organizing, the brigade was retitled the 30th SS Grenadier Division (1st White Ruthenian) (30.
+On 15 January 1945, the non-Russian personnel of the division were organized into the 1st Belarusian Waffen Grenadier Brigade of the SS, a unit that had only a single regiment of infantry (the 75th) with three battalions as well as some other units such as an artillery battalion and a cavalry battalion.
+The brigade did not see any combat.

+While still organizing, the brigade was retitled the 30th Waffen Grenadier Division (1st Belarusian) (30.
 Waffen-Grenadier-Division der SS (weissruthenische Nr.
 1)) on 9 March 1945, but it still had only a single regiment of infantry.
 Finally, in April 1945, this iteration of the division was also disbanded, with the German cadre being sent to the 25th and 38th SS Grenadier Divisions.

-Known war crimes

-Soldiers of the division together with an unspecified Italian unit killed 40 civilians in Étobon, France on 27 September 1944, in retaliation for the support given by villagers to the French partisans.
-An additional 27 were taken from the village to Germany; of whom seven were shot ten days later.
+The remaining Belarussian members of the 30th division were captured by the Third United States Army at the Grafenwöhr camp, and were sent to a POW camp in Regensburg, Bavaria.
+The survivors were able to emigrate to Western countries after the war, in part because of the fact many of them came from a part of Belarus that was part of Poland before World War II.
+The majority of its former Ukrainian members that defected to the French resistance enlisted in the Foreign Legion at the end of the war to avoid being repatriated to the Soviet Union.
+The Russian former members that joined Vlasov's Russian Liberation Army later turned against the Germans and fought them in the Prague uprising, before falling into Soviet captivity.

+Legacy

+After the 2020–2021 Belarusian protests, the Ministry of Internal Affairs of Belarus added the slogan "Long Live Belarus!" to its list of Nazi slogans and symbols in November 2022 because it was allegedly used by the 30th Waffen Grenadier Division.
+The slogan was widely used by protestors following the 2020 Belarusian presidential election.
+The saying was first written in 1906 by the poet Yanka Kupala.

+Names

+The division went through several iterations and used the following names: